Harmonic functions and instanton moduli spaces on the multi-Taub--NUT space: Constructing instantons

 A remarkable property of twistor spaces is that they allow one to solve certain linear or non-linear field equations over $(M,g)$.
 These equations are of great importance in physics.
 We shall also quickly review these constructions.

 1. The linear field equation relevant to us here is the {\it conformal scalar Laplace equation} (\ref{konform-laplace}).
-We shall denote by $H_Z$ the holomorphic line bundle on the whole $Z$ such that for any fiber the restriction $H_Z\vert_Y$ is the standard line bundle $H$ on $Y\cong\C P^1$.
-We define the bundles $H^k_Z$ on $Z$ with $k\in\Z$ analogously.
+We shall denote by $H_Z$ the holomorphic line bundle on the whole $Z$ such that for any fiber the restriction $H_Z\vert_Y$ is the standard line bundle $H$ on $Y\cong\C P^1$ and by $H^k_Z$ its $k$th tensor product.
 For notational convenience write $\co_Z(k)$ for the sheaf $\co (H^k_Z)$.
 Recall (cf. e.g. \cite{hit2}) that complex-valued real analytic functions satisfying (\ref{konform-laplace}) on open subsets $(U,g\vert_U)\subset (M,g)$ are in one-to-one correspondence with elements of the sheaf cohomology group $H^1(p^{-1}(U);\co_{p^{-1}(U)}(-2))$ i.e., there is a natural isomorphism

 called the {\it Penrose transform}: given an element $\varphi\in H^1(p^{-1}(U);\co_{p^{-1}(U)}(-2))$ and a real line $Y\subset p^{-1}(U)$ one can take the restriction $\varphi\vert_Y\in H^1(Y;\co_Y(-2))\cong\C$.
 This gives rise to a complex-valued function $f(y):=\varphi\vert_Y$ consequently one has a map